 Experts in the latest educational practices and policies, our faculty members are committed to equipping culturally competent experts to drive the future of education.
-These tenured professionals located in Washington, DC, don’t just have a finger on the pulse; they’re driving systemic change from the epicenter of education legislation.
+These tenured professionals don’t just have a finger on the pulse; they’re driving systemic change from the epicenter of education legislation.
 Many of our faculty members are pursuing cutting-edge research and all of them strive to ensure you receive the guidance and support you need to succeed.

 Dr. Nolan Jones

 Dr. Nolan A. Jones is an Assistant Adjunct Professor at Mills College.
 He has a Bachelor’s Degree from UC Berkeley, a Masters Degree from Holy Names College, and a Doctorate Degree in Educational Leadership from Mills College.
 His academic interests include transformative education, public pedagogy, classroom pedagogies, and Hip Hop Pedagogy.
 He has presented his research on Hip Hop Pedagogy at the National Conference on Race and Ethnicity, the American Anthropological Association, the National Association for Ethnic Studies, and the National Association for Multicultural Education.
 Originally from New Orleans, he enjoys traveling, songwriting, playing the piano and creating websites in his spare time.

 Dr. Tomás Galguera